 What happens if I use a single member fund?

-From that you can acknowledge how whenever it involves Bankruptcy, although one single member is taking care of concerns, it can affect the very existence of an SMSF.
-If you are at this moment facing this issue yourself, or with a partner in a SMSF, feel free to get financial advice to make sure you are meeting the ATO needs.
+From that you can discover how when it involves Bankruptcy, although one single member is handling concerns, it can have an effect on the very existence of an SMSF.
+If you are at this moment facing this issue yourself, or with a partner in a SMSF, feel free to get financial advice to make sure you are fulfilling the ATO requirements.

 Bankruptcy is never simple, but getting correct guidance is the best initial step.
 If you want to go over your approaches further, contact us at Bankruptcy Experts or visit our website: www.bankruptcyexperts.com.au or just call us on 1300 795 575.